nblaisdell2/evercent-api/README.md

 <br/>

 2. Next, create a `.env` file with the following environment variables:
+   - These variables can also be found in the `.env.example` file included in this repo
    - The database variables should correspond to an existing SQL Server database, which is what this API is using as its database
    - The YNAB API variables can be gathered when creating a new YNAB API application
      - <i>For more details:</i> https://api.ynab.com/